-William Pokorny is a member of the firm's Executive Committee and serves as co-chair of the firm's Labor & Employment and Higher Education Practice Groups.
+William Pokorny is a member of the firm's Executive Committee and serves as co-chair of the firm's Higher Education Practice Group.
 Bill helps employers and educational institutions achieve their goals in legal disputes with their current and former employees, students, and others in state and federal courts and administrative agencies.
 Bill has a wide range of litigation experience, particularly in the areas of wage and hour litigation, discrimination and civil rights, employee benefits, faculty tenure disputes, and leave, benefits and accommodations claims.

 Bill also helps employers identify, understand and solve a wide range of legal problems relating to their employees.
 Bill is particularly versed in all aspects of state and federal law relating to minimum wages, overtime, exemptions, and wage payment issues.
 Bill also regularly counsels employers on issues relating to the Family and Medical Leave Act (FMLA), disability and accommodations.
 Bill provides management and employee training on workplace legal issues, and also conducts workplace investigations and legal audits.

 For higher education clients, Bill serves as a trusted adviser on sensitive issues such as faculty tenure, pay equity, and policies and procedures for addressing internal complaints of harassment and sexual misconduct.